spoonben/hero-merge/README.md

 An API for creating super heroes.

 ## The Assignment
-Create an app, in the framework / using the libraries of your choice that would allow a user to:
+Create a client side app, in the framework / using the libraries of your choice that would allow a user to:

 * Create a brand new super hero.